bnamayandev/bnamayandev/README.md

 </p>

 # 🤖 About Me:
 Hi, I'm Benjamin, a software engineering student at Western University.
-I’m passionate about building innovative projects, especially devtools and web dev!
+I’m passionate about building innovative projects, especially related to devtools and web dev!
 Always open to connecting, so feel free to reach out!

 ## 🌐 Socials: